 Lastly, it is important to remember that your accountability partner is not responsible for changing your life; you are!
 You and only you can change your situation.
 The trainer, coach, friend is there to assist you.
 If you don’t buy into this, if you don’t own your own mistakes or mishaps no one can hold you accountable.
 Accountability is not forced, it is chosen, show up and be present and you’ll have great success.

-If you're looking for someone to help hold you accountable, Fit After 50 Weight Loss Formula may be just the program for you.
-CLICK HERE to schedule your FREE consultation & together we’ll determine if this is a good fit for you.
+If you're looking for someone to help hold you accountable, my 16 week Metabolic Design program may be just the program for you.
+CLICK HERE to schedule your FREE Discovery Call & together we’ll determine if this is a good fit for you.